elliotnou/clinicast/README.md

 ### `GET /appointments/high-risk`

 Returns all upcoming appointments with noshow_probability >= 0.6, sorted by time.
+Scores are written to the DB by the batch scoring step (`scripts/score_appointments.py`), which you'd run on a schedule in production (e.g. daily cron).

 ### `POST /reminders/trigger`